Francisco Mejía Player Props: Rays vs. Royals

 Francisco Mejía At The Plate

-- Mejia is hitting .241 with 10 doubles, two home runs and six walks.
+- Mejia has 10 doubles, three home runs and six walks while hitting .241.

-- In 57.6% of his 33 games this season, Mejia has picked up at least one hit.
-He's also had six multi-hit games.

-- He has hit a long ball in two of 33 games played this year, and in 1.6% of his plate appearances.
+- Mejia will look to extend his four-game hitting streak.
+He's batting .250 with one homer in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.